 In our series of nine questions to ask before investing in a new venture, ask yourself this: Is this product or service a “sustaining technology” (an improvement to the current way of doing things), or is it truly a “disruptive technology?”

 “New new things” – borrowing a term coined by Michael Lewis in his book “The New New Thing” – are tough to introduce and take much longer than is normally expected to gain a customer foothold, no matter how beneficial they might appear.
 Human beings generally like their existing “happy place”; it gives them a sense of security – their most dominant instinct.
-Also, existing infrastructure (supply chain, out-sourced fulfilment, etc.) supporting the status-quo can be highly resistant to change.
+Also, existing infrastructure (supply chain, out-sourced fulfillment, etc.) supporting the status-quo can be highly resistant to change.

 Affecting the choices people make isn’t easy.
 Human beings are naturally resistant to change.
-We all have our “happy place” – for example the smell of your mom’s laundry detergent, your favorite brand of paper towels, or that favorite family dinner cooked every Sunday night – familiarity can create a sense of safety and security.
+We all have our “happy place” – for example, the smell of your mom’s laundry detergent, your favorite brand of paper towels, or that favorite family dinner cooked every Sunday night – familiarity can create a sense of safety and security.

 When considering this venture investment, ask yourself some additional questions: